ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 # TLSSocket - design document
 ## Overview and background

-This document describes the design of the TLSSocket class, which provides an interface for an Mbed OS user to create TLS connections over a TCP socket.
+This document describes the design of the TLSSocket and DTLSSocket classes, which provide an interface for an Mbed OS user to create TLS connections over a TCP socket or DTLS over a UDP socket.

 Mbed OS provides two different implementations for TLS sockets; Mbed TLS based (default) or offloaded TLS socket when used network stack (for example, a cellular modem target driver) supports it.

 This class greatly simplifies the use of TLS but limits itself to only one use case.
 This design limitation is accepted as other users can continue using Mbed TLS API directly.
 Mbed TLS based TLSSocket also exposes internal Mbed TLS structures allowing use of Mbed TLS API to configure the underlying library.

+DTLSSocket shares most of its functionality with TLSSocket (via `TLSSocketWrapper` class), just using UDP instead of TCP as transport socket and handling connection differently.

 The high-level goal is to demonstrate that secure connections are not hard to do.